No Chris Left Behind

 "No Chris Left Behind" is the 16th episode of the fifth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on May 6, 2007.
-The episode features Chris after he is expelled from James Woods High School for dragging down their test scores, and is forced to attend an upper-class academy that does not take kindly to Chris's economically middle-class and socially lower-class upbringing.
+The episode sees Chris get expelled from James Woods High School for dragging down their test scores.
+He is forced to attend an upper-class academy that does not take kindly to Chris's economically middle-class and socially lower-class upbringing.
 In an effort to fit in, he decides to join the academy's Skull and Bones society, but he quickly finds participation in its activities to be too demanding.

 The episode was written by Patrick Meighan and directed by Pete Michels.
 It received praise from critics for its storyline and many cultural references, in addition to receiving an Emmy Award for Outstanding Individual Achievement in Animation.
 According to Nielsen ratings, it was viewed in 7.95 million homes in its original airing.
 The episode featured guest performances by Gary Cole, Neil Patrick Harris, Phil LaMarr, Josh Radnor and Tara Strong, along with several recurring guest voice actors for the series.

 Plot

 Seeking to spend time with her family, Lois decides to take them out to the ballet Swan Lake, on a late school night, much to the family's dismay.
 The next morning, Chris is seen studying at the breakfast table for an upcoming exam at school.
-After first being told not to study at the table by Lois, Brian notices that Chris's history textbook is hopelessly out of date.
+After first being told not to study at the table by Lois, Brian notices that Chris' history textbook is hopelessly out of date.
 Upset by this, Lois goes to a PTA meeting to complain about the textbook.
 Responding to her grievances, Principal Shepherd explains that the school cannot afford new textbooks due to the school's loss of federal funding under the No Child Left Behind Act as a result of their low test scores.
-Forced to make a decision on how to improve the scores and the school's overall performance, Principal Shepherd decides to expel the school's "dumbest" student, who is revealed to be Chris Griffin.
+Forced to make a decision on how to improve the scores and the school's overall performance, Principal Shepherd decides to expel the school's "dumbest" student, Chris Griffin.